bartlomiejkrawczyk/optimization-kotlin-dsl/README.md

 ![](https://github.com/bartlomiejkrawczyk/optimization-kotlin-dsl/actions/workflows/build.yml/badge.svg)

-Wrapper for Google Optimization Tools.
+Wrapper for Google Optimization Tools linear solver.

 Based on io.justdevit simplex-kotlin-dsl library - but this one supports not just linear programming, but also integer programming and mixed integer programming.